techlead-shootorder/automation/packages/docs/pages/apps/appwrite/connection.md

 5. Fill the name field and select **Never** for the expiration date.
 6. Click on the **Next** button.
 7. Click on the **Select all** and then click on the **Create** button.
-8. Now, copy your **API key secret** and paste the key into the **API Key** field in Automatisch.
+8. Now, copy your **API key secret** and paste the key into the **API Key** field in automatisch.
-9. Write any screen name to be displayed in Automatisch.
+9. Write any screen name to be displayed in automatisch.
 10. You can find your project ID next to your project name.
-Paste the id into **Project ID** field in Automatisch.
+Paste the id into **Project ID** field in automatisch.
-11. If you are using self-hosted Appwrite project, you can paste the instance url into **Appwrite instance URL** field in Automatisch.
+11. If you are using self-hosted Appwrite project, you can paste the instance url into **Appwrite instance URL** field in automatisch.
 12. Fill the host name field with the hostname of your instance URL.
 It's either `cloud.appwrite.io` or hostname of your instance URL.
-13. Start using Appwrite integration with Automatisch!
+13. Start using Appwrite integration with automatisch!